leebyron/til/entries/opaque types.md

   other strings or numbers.
 - Unique types for overlapping identifiers such as classic MySQL auto increments that you'd hate to mix up, like `UserID` and `MessageID`.

+I'd still love to see explicit support for this long-loved feature from Flow built into TypeScript, but this technique works reasonably well despite the shortcomings.

 [opaque types]: https://flow.org/en/docs/types/opaque-types/
 [private fields]: